sdv-dev/Copulas/README.md

 **Key Features:**

-The Copulas library includes a variety of features for modeling multivariate data and using it to sample synthetic data.
-Key features include:

 * **Model multivariate data.** Choose from a variety of univariate distributions and copulas – including Archimedian Copulas, Gaussian Copulas and Vine Copulas.